Dynatrace/dynatrace-operator/doc/coding-style-guide.md

 if len(ecs.EdgeConnects) > 1 {
     log.Debug("Found multiple EdgeConnect objects with the same name", "count", ecs.EdgeConnects)

-    return edgeconnect.GetResponse{}, errors.New("many EdgeConnects have the same name") }
+    return edgeconnect.APIResponse{}, errors.New("many EdgeConnects have the same name") }

 ```